nodejs/community-committee/README.md

 If you're interested in participating in the Community Committee directly, you're more than welcome to join via the Zoom link posted in our bi-weekly meeting issues.

-## Meetings

-Community Committee meetings are broadcast via Zoom.
-The join link is published in the meeting's respective issue.
-Meeting times are coordinated to optimize for contributor timezones.

-Current meeting cadence is every other week on Thursdays.
-Please check the [Node.js Project calendar](https://nodejs.org/calendar) for next scheduled meeting.
-Also, the [issues](https://github.com/nodejs/community-committee/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+%22Node.js+Foundation+Community+Committee+Meeting%22) section of this repo will include a CommComm meeting issue, some time before it begins.

-We stream our conference call straight to YouTube so anyone can listen to it live, it should start playing at https://www.youtube.com/c/nodejs+foundation/live when we turn it on.
-There's usually a short cat-herding time at the start of the meeting and then occasionally we have some quick private business to attend to before we can start recording and streaming.
-Please be patient, and it should show up.

 ## Strategic Initiatives

 Initiatives are projects that the Community Committee and the broader community members are collaborating on to enable Node.js across the ecosystem.